-- (n) Replace the cover on the needle and dispose of into a sharps container. - (o) Place a drop of tissue glue (e.g., Vetbond®) on the wound to seal it (this is essential with reptiles and in general is a good insurance against the loss of the PIT tag through the wound).
+- (m) Replace the cover on the needle and dispose of into a sharps container. - (n) To provide insurance against the loss of the PIT through the wound, a drop of tissue glue (e.g., Vetbond®) can be used to seal it.
 Ensure the wound from the syringe is clear of dirt and hair before it is glued.